 It was a direct result of this contention the Court passed the case to a higher bench.

-The crucial issues that lie at the centre of the whole Aadhaar controversy have not been really tended to by the majority judges: the probability based thought of bio metric based innovations, the dispute among algorithms and rights, the potential for state surveillance embedded in the defective Aadhaar plan, the lack of strong data protection laws, the prohibition of millions from their entitled benefits, the complete absence of responsibility and accountability of UIDAI.
+The crucial issues that lie at the center of the whole Aadhaar controversy have not been really tended to by the majority judges: the probability-based thought of biometric-based innovations, the dispute among algorithms and rights, the potential for state surveillance embedded in the defective Aadhaar plan, the lack of strong data protection laws, the prohibition of millions from their entitled benefits, the complete absence of responsibility and accountability of UIDAI.
 Justice Chandrachud (the main and only dissenting judge) has more than once hailed these issues while articulating Aadhaar as unconstitutional for these very reasons.
-One of his observations bear reproducing : “Dignity and the rights of individuals cannot be made to depend on algorithms or probabilities.
+One of his observations bears reproducing: “Dignity and the rights of individuals cannot be made to depend on algorithms or probabilities.
 Constitutional guarantees cannot be subject to the vicissitudes of technology.”
-On these crucial issues the four judges have chosen to recognise the government’s assurance, a significant display of trust and sheer sincerity given the ill repute of the present government.
+On these crucial issues, the four judges have chosen to recognize the government’s assurance, a significant display of trust and sheer sincerity given the ill repute of the present government.
 This ” fraud on the Constitution” as Justice Chandrachud precisely named it, has been legitimized.
 This is a judgment that calls out for review.
-The base for such review has been spread out by Justice Chandrachud: it is a strong foundation for another structure, and we can want to see it later in future, if the past is any guide.
-The Court has investigated its own requests from time to time: In Sowmithri Vishnu versus Union of India the Court had confirmed that adultery is e a criminal offense, while basically seven days prior it has retreated on this decision ; once more, the SC had subdued a 2013 request of the Delhi High Court which had decriminalised homosexuality, once more expected to refresh its position; in the midst of the Emergency years it shamefully held that right to life and liberty is certifiably not a fundamental right, anyway before long expected to review this later.
+The base for such review has been spread out by Justice Chandrachud: it is a strong foundation for another structure, and we can want to see it later in future if the past is any guide.
+The Court has investigated its own requests from time to time: In Sowmithri Vishnu versus Union of India the Court had confirmed that adultery is e a criminal offense, while basically seven days prior it has retreated on this decision ; once more, the SC had subdued a 2013 request of the Delhi High Court which had decriminalized homosexuality, once more expected to refresh its position; in the midst of the Emergency years it shamefully held that right to life and liberty is certifiably not a fundamental right, anyway before long expected to review this later.
 Both statute and society are reliably creating and developing, and it is simply an issue of time before the voice of Justice Chandrachud will be heard, uproarious and clear.